mesosphere/dcos-commons/tools/README.md

 [... normal usage from here ...]
 ```

-For other examples of usage, take a look at the `build.sh` for [Kafka](https://github.com/mesosphere/dcos-kafka-service/blob/master/build.sh) or [Cassandra](https://github.com/mesosphere/dcos-cassandra-service/blob/master/build.sh).
+For other examples of usage, take a look at `build.sh` for [Kafka](https://github.com/mesosphere/dcos-kafka-service/blob/master/build.sh) or [Cassandra](https://github.com/mesosphere/dcos-cassandra-service/blob/master/build.sh).

 ### Environment variables